VBRN Core Facility Access Program

 Vermont Biomedical Research Network’s 2021-2022 Core Facility Access Program

 The goal of this program is to provide faculty at VBRN baccalaureate partner institutions* (BPIs) subsidized access to the UVM Larner College of Medicine (LCOM) Core Facilities and/or another non-VBRN core facility to produce pilot scale data in support of grant proposals, publications, and on-going research studies.
+This award funds sample processing and/or data analysis specifically.
 Each BPI has access to $7,500 per year pending availability of funds.

 Note, these funds are not for use of the VBRN Research Cores (Proteomics or Bioinformatics).
 VBRN will subsidize VBRN Proteomics and VBRN Bioinformatics fees for BPI faculty.